camyyssa/TicTacToad/README.md

 - preview move on mouseover
 - switch from one player to the other automatically
 - determine end of game situations: draw or win/lose on either side
-- reset the board when the game is finished (next first player is previous looser)
+- reset the board when the game is finished
 - keep score over multiple games
-- reset score

 ## Running and installing the project